csun-comp430-s22/ScriptSquared/ScriptSquared_Doc.md

 - Classes require a constructor even if it will not be used
 - There is no keyword for overriding inherited functions.
 The inherited functions can still be overridden if the child has a function with the exact same name.
 This also applies to instanced variables.
 - When a data member is declared within a class it must be instantiated at declaration.
-- If a variable of type class is assigned a value that is a subclass, the variable will only have the methods of the class used for the declaratoin and not assignment
+- If a variable of type class is assigned a value that is a subclass, the variable will only have the methods of the class used for the declaration and not assignment

 Functions